 The best course of action is for you to discuss this in person with the professor the next time you have class.
 We determine attendance based on what was marked on the attendance sheet.
 If you speak with the professor in person, it will help them to learn your name and face so the issue doesn’t happen again.
 Once the professor corrects the mark on the attendance sheet, we will update our records.

-Summer is an optional term for full time students who have completed a full term (2 sessions) with IAU.
-For part time students, they will need to enroll in classes in every term including Summer (2 courses a term for undergraduates, 1 course a term for graduates).
+Summer is an optional term for full-time students who have completed a full term (2 sessions) with IAU.
+For part-time students, they will need to enroll in classes every term including Summer (2 courses a term for undergraduates, 1 course a term for graduates).
 While you do not need to fill out a form to take a vacation during the Summer term, if you are an F-1 student and are planning to leave the country, you will have to request a Vacation I-20 from IAU.

-Absences may be excused with a written doctor's note or under extreme emergencies.
-If you attended class but were marked as absent, please notify the professor and the Office of Academic Services to clear up any discrepancies in class attendance.
+Absences may be excused with a written doctor’s note or under extreme emergencies.
+If you attended class but were marked as absent, please notify the professor and the Office of Student Support to clear up any discrepancies in class attendance.
 If you arrive to class late or leave the class early, it is at the discretion of the professor to mark you absent or present.

-If you need to leave the country during a mandatory term or if you need to lower your courses, please contact the Office of Academic Services to make an appointment to discuss your options and determine the best solution.
+If you need to leave the country during a mandatory term or if you need to lower your courses, please contact the Office of Student Support to make an appointment to discuss your options and determine the best solution.

 Travel outside the U.S. is permitted during the Summer Vacation term or defined breaks as outlined in the Academic Calendar.
 This is unless you are admitted in Spring session 2 or Summer session 1.
 If you are admitted in Spring, session 2, then you may take Summer, session 2 off for vacation.
 If you are admitted in Summer, session 1, then you have no summer vacation that year.